Why you should get a prepaid card:

 Prepaid cards offer an easy entry into the world of non-cash payments.
 No credit check or bank account needed.
 However, there are way too many options available in the market today — how do you know which prepaid card to get?
 We selected the best prepaid debit cards that are worth considering by examining the fees and customer experiences.
 After analyzing the key advantages and disadvantages of these cards, these are MyBankTracker’s top recommendations:

 With the American Express Serve prepaid card, you may be able to avoid the majority of fees that are often found with other prepaid cards.
-It has a $1 monthly fee ($0 in NY, TX and VT), which can be waived with direct deposit, $500 loaded per month or by linking the card to the Isis mobile wallet (a free mobile app).
-So, simply add the card to Isis and you’re going to avoid the fee.
+It has a $1 monthly fee ($0 in NY, TX and VT), which can be waived with direct deposit, $500 loaded per month or by linking the card to the Softcard (formerly known as Isis mobile wallet –a free mobile app).
+So, simply add the card to Softcard and you’re going to avoid the fee.

-The card is free when you sign up online (up to $3.95 at retail locations).
-Loading cash is free through direct deposit, cash reload at select retailers (i.e., CVS, Family Dollar, Walmart and 7-ELEVEN), transfer from a deposit account, a debit card or mobile check deposit.
-Additionally, there is no fee for withdrawing cash through any MoneyPass ATM (an ATM network with more than 24,000 ATMs nationwide and at retailers like Walmart — find one near you).
+The card is free when you sign up online (or you can buy it at retail locations and pay up to $3.95).
+Loading cash is free through direct deposit, cash reload at select retailers (i.e., CVS, Family Dollar, Walmart and 7-Eleven), transfer from a deposit account, a debit card or mobile check deposit.
+Additionally, there is no fee for withdrawing cash through any MoneyPass ATM (an ATM network with more than 24,000 ATMs nationwide and at retailers like Walmart).
 All other ATM withdrawals cost $2 each.

-It is relatively easy to avoid the sign-up fee and the monthly fee while there are a plethora of fee-free cash reload and withdrawal options.
+It is relatively easy to avoid the sign-up fee and the monthly fee.
 You cannot go wrong with the American Express Serve card.

 For many prepaid cards, the fixed monthly costs amount to a sizable chunk of expenses.
-The H&R Block Emerald Prepaid MasterCard is one of the few prepaid cards that do not charge a monthly fee or an activation fee.
+The H&R Block Emerald Prepaid MasterCard is one of the few prepaid cards that doesn’t charge a monthly fee or an activation fee.

 There are no fees for direct deposits, incoming and external bank transfers, card transactions and telephone customer service.
-You’ll pay fees for activity such as accessing ATM ($2.50 per cash withdrawal), cash reloads at retail locations and using online bill pay.
+You’ll pay fees for things like ATM withdrawals ($2.50 per cash withdrawal), cash reloads at retail locations and using online bill pay.

 Essentially, with this card, you are paying depending on your usage of the card — there are no fixed monthly costs.
 If you just use it for swiping and online shopping, it is possible to not incur any service fees at all.

-For typical cash reloads on prepaid cards, your only option is to purchase a cash-reload card from certain stores.
-Green Dot has partnered with various retailers — includes CVS, Kmart, Rite Aid, 7-11 and Walmart — so that you can reload at the register without using cash-reload cards (fee of up to $4.95 applies).
+For typical cash reloads on prepaid cards, your only option is to purchase a cash reload card from certain stores.
+Green Dot has partnered with various retailers — including CVS, Kmart, Rite Aid, 7-Eleven and Walmart — so that you can reload at the register without using cash reload cards (fee of up to $4.95 applies).